All destinations

 How much does it cost to travel in Guatemala?

-The average budget for a backpacker in Guatemala is €12-20 per day.
-This includes food, local transport, and activities.
+The average backpacker budget in Guatemala is €12-20 per day, covering food, local transport, and activities.
 With hostel volunteering, accommodation and meals are free, so your daily costs drop significantly.

-What is the best time to visit Guatemala?
+What is the best time to volunteer in Guatemala?

 The best time to volunteer in Guatemala is November to April.
-This is when the weather is most favorable and hostel demand for volunteers is highest.
+This window aligns with peak hostel demand for volunteers, when most positions open up.

 What kind of volunteer work can I do in Guatemala?

 Common volunteer roles in Guatemala include: Teaching, Reception, Eco projects, Social Media, Agriculture.
-Most hostels ask for 4-5 hours of work per day in exchange for free accommodation and meals.
+Most hostels ask for 4 to 5 hours of work per day in exchange for a free bed and meals.

 Is Guatemala safe for backpackers?